 You should describe specific incidents and dates, and include as much detail as you can remember.
 Do not simply write general statements.
 Again, if you cannot remember an exact date, state that you are estimating it.

 It is a good idea to attach a written declaration to your application (described below and in How to Write an Asylum Declaration to Go With Your I-589 Application).
 That way, you can give short answers to the questions in Part B, and say "See also attached declaration."

-Such declarations may go on for several pages.
+Such declarations often go on for several pages.
 You will want to include the following information:

 At the end of your declaration, write: "I declare under penalty of perjury under the laws of the United States that the foregoing is true and correct."
 Then sign the declaration and date it.

-You may submit articles from newspapers, books, or human rights reports that help to explain the situation in your country and what had happened to you.
-Information about country conditions can be found on the following websites:
+You may submit copies of articles from newspapers, books, or human rights reports that help to explain the situation in your country and what had happened to you.
+Information about country conditions can be found, for example, from:

-Before you mail your application to USCIS, make sure that you have included everything required.
-In addition to filing three sets of Form I-589 (the original you filled out, plus two copies), you must include the following:
+Before submitting your application to USCIS, make sure you have included everything required.
+In addition to filing Form I-589, you must include:

 If you can, you should also include the following materials with your asylum application:

-If you are also filing for asylum for your spouse and children (unmarried and under the age of 21) who are present in the U.S., include an extra copy of Form I-589 for each family member.
-Also, you will need to provide marriage and birth certificates showing your family relationship, and a passport-style photograph of each family member.
+If you are also filing for asylum for your spouse and children (unmarried and under the age of 21) who are present in the U.S., you will need to provide a copy of the marriage and birth certificates showing your family relationship.
+If they're not in English, also provide a translation

-The USCIS Service Center to which you will need to mail your asylum application depends on the state of your residence.
+The USCIS Service Center to which you will need to mail your asylum application depends on your state of residence.
 Consult the "Instructions for I-589" at the link above for the correct location.

-After USCIS receives your application, the agency will send you a receipt.
+After USCIS receives your application, it will send you a receipt.
 USCIS will later send you a letter notifying you of the place, date, and time for your biometrics appointment (fingerprinting).
 Finally, you will receive a letter notifying you of the time and place of your asylum interview.
 USCIS has numerous asylum offices around the United States.